domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 }
 ```

 In this example, we create an empty object, add properties to it, and return it.
-Though not exactly, a similar process happens automatically when we use a function constructor.
+Though not exactly, a similar process happens automatically when we use a constructor function.

 We can now call the function the same way as before: